 Kathy speaks nationally on issues involving leadership, utility finance, infrastructure and operations.
 She has testified before state and federal legislative committees on utility finance, tax and infrastructure issues.

-Kathy dedicates much of her free time to non-profit organizations and has chaired the Pennsylvania Business Counsel, the Foundation for Enhancing Communities, the Pennsylvania Chapter of the National Association of Water Companies and is an active member of the Boards of the Milton S. Hershey Medical Center, the Juvenile Diabetes Research Foundation (Central PA Chapter), The Edinboro University Council of Trustees, the earth Conservancy and the Hampden Township Industrial Development Authority.
+Kathy dedicates much of her free time to non-profit organizations and has chaired the Pennsylvania Business Counsel, the Foundation for Enhancing Communities, the Pennsylvania Chapter of the National Association of Water Companies and is an active member of the Boards of the Milton S. Hershey Medical Center, the Juvenile Diabetes Research Foundation (Central PA Chapter), the Earth Conservancy and the Hampden Township Industrial Development Authority.

 Kathy resides with her husband and black lab in Hampden Township and is the proud mother of three adult children and one perfect grandson.